ipld/ipld/docs/motivation/benefits-of-content-addressing.md

 ------------------------------

 IPLD is based on a concept called "Content Addressing" which is described in other articles.
-This page goes over some of the benefits that IPLD gains by making use of content addressing as part of it's core.
+This page goes over some of the benefits that IPLD gains by making use of content addressing as part of its core.

 ## Immutability